tedsta/bab/README.md

 ## Performance

 There are some limited benchmarks - you can play with `examples/writer_benchmark.rs` which has some configurable dimensions.
 You can also look at `benches/` which has a benchmark for `Framer` and `BufferPool`.
 I'll update this section with some concrete numbers in the future.
-But if you structure your bus in a scalable way (don't have all threads using the same `Writer` if raw throughput is what you're after), you should have no problem getting 1M - 10M messages per second per core.
+But if you structure your bus in a scalable way (don't have all threads using the same `Writer` if raw throughput is what you're after), you should have no problem getting upwards of 1 million messages per second per core.

 ## License